Why Are UTVs So Loud?

 So why are UTVs so loud?
 UTVs are loud because of the combination of high performance and keeping weight and costs down.
 Most UTVs do not have the insulating materials and silencers a car has.
 The non-insulated cab acts as an echo chamber that amplifies the sound rather than eliminates it.

-There is definitely a market for quiet UTVs out there.
 Ask any hunter riding to their deer stand or a family trying to enjoy a Sunday trail ride.
-They will likely want their bike to be as quiet as possible.
-Or at least silenced to a level where there is possible to keep a normal conversation without screaming one’s lounges out.
+These riders will likely prefer their vehicle to be as quiet as possible, or at the very least, quiet enough to maintain a normal conversation without the need for excessive shouting.

 While more relevant for high-performance trail ride machines than the pure workhorse models, the following principles affect all UTVs somewhat.